ghantapavan93/INSIGHTNOTES-CLINICAL-NOTES-DOCUMENTATION-/README.md

 ---

 ## Table of Contents
+- The Problem This Solves
-- Overview
+- Vision and Motivation
-- Why InsightNotes
-- What It Does
+- What InsightNotes Does
+- Design Tenets
 - What’s Implemented
 - Key Features
 - Impact and Metrics